ranmocy/gmail-automata/README.md

 ## Setup

 1. Clone this [spreadsheet](spreadsheet): File -> Make a copy.
 You need your own version to process your emails on your behalf.
 You need to grant permissions for your new spreadsheet to continue.
     TODO: Create public version of the spreadsheet
 2. Review sheets "configs" and "rules".
 Replace "mocy@google.com" with your email address in those sheets.
 3. In Gmail, create label "0unprocessed"
 4. If you want to test before automation, go to step 5; Otherwise, go to step 7.
-5. Add some (<=50, since the script only process at most 50 threads for each execution, due to performance consideration) emails to "0unprocessed" label.
-  Click menu "Gmail Automata" -> "Process now" to trigger one time processing.
+5. Add some (<=50) emails to "0unprocessed" label.
+Click menu "Gmail Automata" -> "Process now" to trigger one time processing. *Notice that if you add too many threads, each execution would only process the first 50 threads.* *Also if a thread is too old (twice the processing interval, 10 minutes by default), only the latest email would be processed.*
 6. Check emails result with label "0processed" and update rules and go back to step 5 until you are satisfied.
 7. In Gmail's settings, empty your current filters (better to export them first as a backup!) and add following ones (*Remember to replace email with yours!*
 Also replace "urgent" to a tag you wish to bypass the script to reduce the latency):
+    ```text
     Matches: from:(-apps-scripts-notifications@google.com) -in:chats to:(-mocy+urgent@google.com) -{label:mute}
     Do this: Skip Inbox
     Matches: from:(mocy@google.com) to:(mocy@google.com)
     Do this: Apply label "0unprocessed"
     Matches: from:(-mocy@google.com,-apps-scripts-notifications@google.com) to:(-mocy+urgent@google.com) -in:chats -{label:mute}
     Do this: Apply label "0unprocessed"
+    ```
 8. [Optional] In Gmail settings -> "Inbox", switch "Inbox type" to "Important first"
 9. Click menu "Gmail Automata" -> "Start auto processing" to setup auto triggering
 10. You are good to go!
 Enjoy!

 ## Customization